lyonish/webcomponents-example-website/README.md

 [working demo](https://lyonish.github.io/webcomponents-example-website/)

-This website is showing how to utilize browser's vanilla webcomponents functionalities to build whole website without any libraries.
+This website is showing how to utilize browser's native webcomponents functionalities to build whole website without any libraries.

 To run the project, clone this repository and then,